ad911/NEOS_GAMS/README.md

 # NEOS_GAMS
 Interface to solve GAMS models using NEOS Server (LP, MIP, NLP, MINLP, QP,...).

-This program was created using Netbeans IDE version 7.0.1 and, in fact, this directory is a netbeans probject.
+This program was created using Netbeans IDE version 7.0.1 with Java JDK 1.8.

-The NEOS_GAMS.exe windows executable was generated using launch4j (http://launch4j.sourceforge.net/).
+When you clone, this directory is a Netbeans project.

-You can also run NEOS_GAMS.jar provided in the directory "dist/" in Windows, Linux and Mac.
+You can run the program NEOS_GAMS.jar provided in the directory "dist/" in Windows, Linux and Mac, using the following command in prompt:

+java -jar NEOS_GAMS.jar

 Links:
 Netbeans IDE: https://netbeans.org/